avanc/owntracks-cards/README.md

 Demo
 ----
 Just head over to https://avanc.github.io/owntracks-cards, and create a card.
-For testing, you can connect to a public MQTT broker.
+For testing, you can connect to a public MQTT broker or configure your own broker by clicking the connection state.

 Note: As the github.io page is provided encrypted using https, the websocket also has to be encrypted using SSL/TLS.
 If your MQTT server does not allow secure connections, just install Owntracks Cards locally (see below).